RagnarGrootKoerkamp/BAPCtools/readme.md

 BAPCtools is a tool for creating and developing problems following the CLICS (DOMjudge/Kattis) problem format specified [here](https://clics.ecs.baylor.edu/index.php?title=Problem_format).
-It aims to implement the entire spec, but some parts may not yet work.

 The aim of this tool is to run all necessary compilation, validation, and testing commands while working on an ICPC-style problem.
-Ideally I should never have to manually run any compilation or testing command myself.
+Ideally one should never have to manually run any compilation or testing command themselves.

 I'm interested to know who's using this, so feel free to inform me (e.g. via an issue) if so ;) The current state is relatively stable, but things do change from time to